-Lyme disease can also cause cardiac abnormalities, most likely rhythm difficulties in the heart, such as heart block, dizziness with palpitations, or a slow heart beat.
+Lyme disease can also cause heart problems, including rhythm difficulties in the heart, such as heart block, dizziness with palpitations, or a slow heart beat.

 How is Lyme disease treated?

-If you have any of the symptoms of Lyme disease you should be evaluated by a doctor as soon as possible so you can receive treatment.
-Lyme disease is treated with antibiotics for several weeks by mouth or intravenously.
+If you have any of the symptoms of Lyme disease, you should be evaluated by a doctor as soon as possible so you can receive treatment.
+Lyme disease is treated with antibiotics for several weeks by mouth or through an IV.

 There are many things that you can do to prevent getting bitten by a tick: